Updated February 1, 2023

 Hotel Therese

-This is a budget-friendly hotel on the right bank, owned by the same people who run Hotel Recamier (one of my favorites on St. Sulpice square in the 6th) and Adele & Jules.
 Update: The hotel is fine but nothing special.
 Our room was meh: A dark interior room and a little musty.
 I much prefer Hotel Recamier on the left bank, but the central location of Hotel Therese can’t be beat.
 There are fabulous restaurants close by and the Japanese patisserie up the street makes a matcha eclair that’s next-level delicious.
 We walked everywhere from this location.
 If you stay here, opt for one of their more expensive rooms.

 Saint James

 I haven’t stayed here, but it’s at the top of my list.
 Old world, cool bar and superb concierge, according to several friends who have stayed here.
 It’s a tiny bit off the beaten track, so you either need to enjoy walking or take G7s to the hotel.
-It would be in ideal place to stay in the fall or spring when walking in Paris is a dream.
+It would be an ideal place to stay in the fall or spring when walking in Paris is a dream.

 La Reserve

 Anything that’s good enough for Mimi Thorisson is good enough for me.
 Good friends of mine stayed here recently and raved about it.
 Dark and clubby bar, staff car to drive you to dinner, and no detail missed in the rooms including a free mini bar, which is weirdly one of my favorite amenities.
+This would be my splurge hotel.

 Grand Powers